Dentaly.org is reader-supported. When you buy via the links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 This remineralising toothpaste is one of the most advanced on the market.
 REGENERATE’s NR-5 formula has been clinically proven to reverse early enamel erosion and remineralise teeth.

-If you are looking to buy this remineralising toothpaste, you can quite easily find it on the high street or on Amazon.
-It is more highly-priced than other sensitivity toothpaste like Sensodyne Repair and Protect, but then again, it has been known to have results after just one use.
+If you want to buy this remineralising toothpaste, you can easily find it on the high street or on Amazon.
+It is more highly priced than other sensitivity toothpaste like Sensodyne Repair and Protect, but then again, it has been known to have results after just one use.

-If you are looking for a budget option for reducing teeth sensitivity, without resorting to the more well-known brands like Colgate or Sensodyne, then check out this toothpaste from SPLAT.
+If you are looking for a budget option for reducing teeth sensitivity, without resorting to the more well-known brands like Colgate or Sensodyne, then check out this toothpaste.

-Their Biomed Natural Toothpaste for Enamel Strengthening uses the main ingredient hydroxyapatite to remineralise teeth and reduce sensitivity.
+Their Biomed Calcimax Natural Toothpaste for Enamel Repair and Cavity Protection uses the main ingredient hydroxyapatite to remineralise teeth and reduce sensitivity.
 This is not quite the same as the nano-hydroxyapatite that Hismile uses in its products.
 But, it does have similar results, just not as good!

 Home remedies for sensitive teeth